 * Jamming amounted to a passive response to the threat posed by North Vietnamese air defenses; the Air Force also chose a more active response, launching strikes against the air-defense sites.
 The first attempt at an "Iron Hand" defense-suppression mission took place on 27 July 1965, and it was a complete disaster.
 The Thuds attacked SAM sites that had been located by air reconnaissance, only to run into heavy AAA.
 Six F-105s were lost, including two to a mid-air collision that killed both pilots, and an RF-101 Voodoo went down as well.

 They did hit the SAM sites, but post-strike reconnaissance indicated the sites were dummies, with wooden missiles and other props.
 The North Vietnamese were expecting the SAM sites to be hit and not only set up dummy sites, but switched real batteries around over a set of pre-prepared sites on a continuous basis.
 The sites were always well camouflaged, and heavily protected by AAA.
-Following Iron Hand missions didn't do much better, with a dismal report issued in mid-September concluding simply: "Results have been negative."
+Following Iron Hand missions didn't do much better, with a dismal report issued in mid-September concluding flatly: "Results have been negative."
 The Americans were thrashing around in the brush, getting hit over the head with a brick by a tricky enemy who could see them coming.
 The Americans needed to reconsider their game plan.

 * Back in the US, an electronics firm named Applied Technology INC (ATI), out of Palo Alto, California, had been working on countermeasures gear.
 ATI generally worked on secret "black" programs and built specialized equipment in small lots.
 One of their projects had been the "System XII" lightweight radar warning receiver (RWR) for the Lockheed U-2 spyplane.
 System XII was far in advance to every other RWR in existence at the time, and in response to USAF feedback, ATI had developed a derivative named "Vector" with the Boeing B-52 bomber in mind.